manassaloi/manassaloi.github.io/_posts/2021-09-19-not-a-government-job.markdown

 ---
 layout: post
-title:  "We don't work in the government"
+title:  "We don't have government jobs"
 ---

 I had an awkward relationship with someone at work.
 There were trust issues. things were not moving.
 There were blame games.
 One day I just told the person "You know we don't work in a government job right?
 We don't have to work together if we don't enjoy it.
 Who knows we might not even be in the same company next year.
 I know I can be blunt sometimes, but you will never have to second guess me.
 And till we are together I will have your back."